Dogs With No Names

 The team re-implants dogs at intervals of 12-24 months.
 While Suprelorin does not offer permanent sterilization and thus might not be the preferred option for some pet dogs, a one-to-two-year implant contracepts many of these free-roaming dogs for the majority of their short lifetimes.
 Working on three Alberta reserves—Tsuu T’ina, Siksika, and Eden Valley—the organization has prevented potential births of over 100,000 dogs!

 In her beautifully written and photographed book, Dogs with No Names, Dr. Samson-French describes the amazing changes that the contraceptive project has set in motion, the gentleness of dogs who have rarely (if ever) been shown human kindness, and the cultural benefits to having an alternative to surgical sterilization:

 For many First Nations people, the burgeoning number of unwanted dogs on their reserves is clearly a problem, and they welcome any help, whether surgical sterilization or medical contraception, to manage it.
 But not all agree.
 Some think we should allow the dogs to live out their lives, however they might unfold.
 Some believe we are showing disrespect to the nature of dogs when we spay or neuter.
 The contraceptive implant, because it does not alter the dog in any obvious way physically, is an option that many accept in good grace. (p.
 250)

 Dr. Samson-French presented on the extraordinary work of Dogs With No Names at ACC&D’s 4th and 5th International Symposia.
 You can view her poster and oral presentations here.
-We also invite you to learn more about Suprelorin use in male dogs and female dogs and cats.
+We also invite you to learn more about Suprelorin use in male dogs.